Share This Article

 May 14, 2026

 WEBTOON Entertainment and Warner Bros.
-Animation expanded their adaptation alliance on May 14 at Web Summit Vancouver 2026, adding four more webcomics to a development slate that is starting to look less like an experiment and more like a factory line for global animation, as reported by Deadline.
-The new titles are The Wolf & Red Riding Hood, Vampire Family, Sable Curse, and Snow and Briar (And The Mirror of Seven Sins), and the announcement came from WEBTOON Entertainment CFO David J. Lee and Warner Bros.
-Animation president Sam Register during the conference panel.
-That matters for K-entertainment because this is not a one-off licensing flex.
-It is another signal that Korean-born webcomic infrastructure can feed Hollywood at scale, especially after last fall's first round of titles proved the partnership was built for volume, not just a headline.
+Animation used Web Summit Vancouver 2026 to turn a promising adaptation pact into something that looks much more like an active development pipeline.
+The public slate now stands at eight announced projects, leaving only two unnamed inside the original 10-project framework.
+According to WEBTOON Entertainment's official May 14 release and Variety's event report, the companies added The Wolf & Red Riding Hood, Vampire Family, Sable Curse, and Snow and Briar (And The Mirror of Seven Sins) to the slate, with the announcement delivered by WEBTOON Entertainment CFO David J. Lee and Warner Bros.
+Animation president Sam Register during the panel.
+That matters for K-entertainment because this is no longer a one-off licensing headline.
+It is another sign that webcomic infrastructure built around Korean platforms can keep feeding Hollywood at scale, especially now that the partnership's first batch has been followed by a second public wave of titles.

 The new four titles show how wide the bet has become

-WEBTOON and Warner are also widening the genre mix instead of hunting for one obvious blockbuster lane.
+WEBTOON and Warner Bros.
+Animation are widening the genre mix instead of hunting for one obvious blockbuster lane.
 The Wolf & Red Riding Hood brings comedy and werewolf chaos, Vampire Family leans into school-age supernatural comedy, Little Melon's Sable Curse offers gothic fantasy, and Snow and Briar comes loaded with fairy-tale inversion.
-According to WEBTOON's official series pages, those titles already carry distinct audience hooks, from Sable Curse's deadly coming-of-age premise to Snow and Briar's twisted royal setup.
-The original November 2025 partnership announcement from WEBTOON Entertainment's investor relations site positioned the deal as a 10-project play for global distribution, and today's expansion makes it clearer that the companies are not chasing a single hit.
+According to WEBTOON's official series pages and WEBTOON Entertainment's May 14 release, none of the four projects has been assigned a film or series format yet, which makes the slate feel deliberately broad rather than rushed into production labels.
+That wider mix matters because we are also seeing webcomic IP travel through live action in our report on Solo Leveling and our look at Teach You a Lesson.
+WEBTOON and Warner are not chasing a single hit.
 They are building a menu.

 Why this matters beyond one announcement

 Korea's webtoon business has spent years proving it can generate drama remakes, but animation is where the pipeline story gets more interesting.
-The Korea Times recently reported that WEBTOON Entertainment has been widening partnerships with players including Disney and Prime Video, and this Warner Bros.
-Animation expansion pushes that strategy deeper into mainstream studio development.
+WEBTOON Entertainment's December 2025 partnership announcement already positioned the Warner Bros.
+Animation partnership as a 10-project global-distribution play, and the new four-title expansion pushes that strategy deeper into mainstream studio development.
 We have already seen HITKULTR cover the sector from other angles, whether that was our February look at webtoons taking over screens in 2026 or our report on Naver's AI-era webtoon economics.
 What feels different here is the repeatability.
 For Western studios, webtoons now function like visual pitch decks with fandom data attached, which lowers some of the guesswork around what audiences may actually show up for.
 Animation lets studios stretch fantastical worlds without the same live-action cost constraints, while WEBTOON gets to keep turning serialized fandom into franchise testing data.
 That is a much bigger play than simply announcing another adaptation.